Put aside my To Do list and enjoy sitting in the warm Summer Wisconsin sun.

 Not out of my own volition, but out of my daughter’s.

-At ten-weeks-old, she is still on a wake-up-every-four-hours schedule and, this morning, decided to take a particularly long time to go back to sleep.
+At four-months-old, she is still on a wake-up-every-four-hours schedule and, this morning, decided to take a particularly long time to go back to sleep.

 When she was finally down at 4:45, I was wide awake and decided it was worth it to just get my day started.